vesy53/SoftUni/Technologies Fundamentals/14.ListLab/README.md

 ### Hints

-       ï To find out whether an integer is ìsquare numberî, check whether its square root is integer number (has no fractional part): o if (vnum == (int)vnum) Ö
+       ‚Ä¢ To find out whether an integer is ‚Äúsquare number‚Äù, check whether its square root is integer number (has no fractional part): o if (vnum == (int)vnum) ‚Ä¶
-       ï To order the results list in descending order use sorting by lambda function: o squareNums.Sort((a, b) => b.CompareTo(a));
+       ‚Ä¢ To order the results list in descending order use sorting by lambda function: o squareNums.Sort((a, b) => b.CompareTo(a));

 ## 7. Count Numbers

-Read a list of integers in range [0Ö1000] and print them in ascending order along with their number of occurrences.
+Read a list of integers in range [0‚Ä¶1000] and print them in ascending order along with their number of occurrences.

 #### Examples